Bayfront Center: Indoor soccer

 The Tampa Bay Rowdies of the North American Soccer League played nearly all of their indoor home games at the Bayfront Center throughout their NASL existence, winning titles in 1976, 1979–80 and 1983.
 The Rowdies later joined American Indoor Soccer Association and again used the arena for the AISA 1986–87 season.

 The Tampa Bay Terror of the National Professional Soccer League also used the venue in the 1995–96 and 1996–97 seasons.

 Other events

 From the 1960s to the 1990s, the Bayfront Center was the location for Ringling Brothers & Barnum and Bailey's annual spring TV taping.
 Until 1992, every spring Ringling Brothers taped a network TV special from the arena and also shot all the photos for their programs there.

 The Pinellas County Industrial and Aerospace Exhibition, featuring several of NASA's Apollo program displays, was held at the venue from 1968 to 1971.

-The arena also hosted many professional wrestling events, among them the WCW's SuperBrawl I and VI, and Slamboree (1995).
+The arena also hosted many professional wrestling events, including being a primary venue for Championship Wrestling from Florida in the 60s, 70s, and 80s.
+It also hosted the WCW's SuperBrawl I and VI, and Slamboree (1995).

 Other groups, such as Jehovah's Witnesses, held annual conventions featuring Bible discourses, which were free of charge.

+Additionally, the Bayfront Center was the location for most of Pinellas County high school commencement ceremonies.